Cybirbug/Arduino-USB-to-MIDI/README.md

 ToDo:
-- sp
-lit into files for classes
+- split lf310 into its own class outside of the main file
 - mouse wheel support
 - fix lf310 LR trigger values